Fort Myers Drug Violations Lawyer

 Recognizing Entrapment Scenarios

 The law prohibits police officers from pushing someone to commit a crime they would not have committed on their own.
-This practice is called entrapment, and it can form a strong defense in drug cases.
+Courts refer to this practice as entrapment, and it can form a strong defense in drug cases.
 Attorney Zack will thoroughly review your case to find signs that law enforcement crossed this important line.

 Evaluating Witness Credibility